 AJ Ratani and Natasha Sandhir have traveled around the world with their son Aarav.
 They have visited 31 countries and six continents as a family, and have documented their year-long travel and trips on their family travel blog.
 Visit their website for more tips and also follow them on their Instagram account and Facebook.

-Bonus Tips: How to Score Free Plane Tickets to Iceland
+Bonus Tips: How to Score Cheap Tickets to Iceland

-Disclosure: This article contains some affiliate links.
-We receive a small commission when you book or sign up through certain links like Chase and it costs you nothing extra.
-Thank you for using them!
+Disclosure: This website contains some affiliate links.
+We receive a small commission when you book or sign up through certain links and it costs you nothing extra.
+Thanks for using them!